 4. “Meter doesn’t work”

 You should know the drill as this happens almost everywhere in the world.
 In India, it would be the big cities like Mumbai.
-The cab driver claims that his meter doesn’t work and demands a ludicrous pre agreed.
-In cities where this is illegal, simply tell him that you will report him to the police or just look for another cab.
+The cab driver claims that his meter doesn’t work and demands a ludicrous pre agreed price.
+In cities where this is illegal, simply threaten to report him to the police or just look for another cab.

 However, even for cabs who turn on their meters, do at least watch how the meter jumps initially so that you know if it is rigged.
 Also, if you have the time, before going on a trip, a quick Google search will tell you how much the trip should cost.

 Rule of thumb: avoid non meter cabs and watch out for rigged meters

 There have been cases of rental/taxi drivers driving off with tourist belongings, so it is better to be safe than sorry with the following measures.